shoeffner/mthesis/src/gaze_library.md

 The camera's resolution can also be configured alongside the target +fps.
 Many webcams are limited in their +fps capabilities, so even by providing high values it is possible that the camera does not reach more than about 30 +fps.
-For online fixation tracking this does not matter much, as \Gaze{} is slower than 30 +fps on a common MacBook Pro which is detailed in @sec:computation-times.
+For online fixation tracking, this does not matter much, as \Gaze{} is slower than 30 +fps on a common MacBook Pro which is detailed in @sec:computation-times.
 Still it means that \Gaze{} will not be able to properly track saccades in online settings because its sampling rate is simply too slow.
 In offline settings,